peterhinch/micropython-msgpack/README.md

 `dump` and `dumps` support the following options as keyword args:

- 1. `ext_handlers` (dict): dictionary of Ext handlers, mapping a custom type to a callable that packs an instance of the type into an Ext object
+ 1. `ext_handlers` (dict): dictionary of Ext handlers, mapping a custom type to a callable that packs an instance of the type into an Ext object.
  2. `force_float_precision` (str): `"single"` to force packing floats as IEEE-754 single-precision floats, `"double"` to force packing floats as IEEE-754 double-precision floats.
 By default the precision of the target's